ScottKirvan/UE_QuickLaunch/src/README.md

 # Explanatory notes on the organization of this project.
+## Repository Branches
+The most recent, and potentially unstable build, will be in the `main` branch.
+Releases are branched/tagged with semantic version numbers (ie. `v2.3.4`).
+WIP Features and will usually be housed in temporary branches  -- these branches are often deleted when no longer needed.

+I develop my documentation in Obsidian.
+In this repo, he `obsidian` branch is a WIP documentation branch that contains automatic checkins from Obsidian.
+These are merged (and squashed) back into main periodically.

+## Building from source

 I've turned this into a **Microsoft Visual Studio Solution** to organize the dependencies between the resource project (`skvfximageres`), the batch files (`UE_QuickLaunch`) and the installer (`UE_QuickLaunch_installer`) projects.
 I use **Microsoft Visual Studio Community 2022**

+## Visual Studio 2022 - requirements:
 The installer is built using **WiX v4**, and uses the **HeatWave** extension:
 ![](../notes/images/Pasted%20image%2020230816133706.png)